 What is hot toweling for horses?
 It’s way to save face when the morning of a clinic with a big-name trainer and your horse greets you with a bright green manure stain on his rump.
 It’s too cold to bathe him, but you can’t show up like this.
-It’s time to try hot toweling—a time-tested grooming technique that can produce bath-like results, even in the dead of winter.
+It’s time to try hot toweling—a time-tested grooming technique that can produce bath-like results.
+It even works in the dead of winter.
 Here’s a quick how-to:

 1. Gather a clean bucket, electric teakettle, rubber dish-washing gloves and a stack of clean towels.
 Smaller, hand-size or dish towels make the process a bit easier than using bath or beach towels.